Skip to main content

 change_method_signature

-Change a method's signature (name, return type, or parameters) and generate text edits to update all call sites automatically.
+Change method signature (name, return type, parameters) and automatically update all call sites with text edits.
+Uses zero-based coordinates; requires load_project first.

 Instructions